Indian Diet Chart for Fatty Liver: What to Eat for Better Health

 Healthy Fats

-• Mustard Oil: Contains omega-3 fatty acids and is traditionally used in North Indian cooking
+• Mustard Oil: Contains omega-3 fatty acids, traditionally used in North Indian cooking

 • Coconut Oil: Medium-chain triglycerides are easily metabolized